 Starts at $0 + state fees and only takes 5-10 minutes

-“Bounce rate” is a term used to state the percentage of website visitors that leave a webpage without taking any action on the page.
-Actions could include clicking on a link, making a purchase, filling out a form, or just navigating through to another page within the site.
+“Bounce rate” is a term used to state the percentage of website visitors who leave a webpage without taking any action on the page.
+Actions could include clicking on a link, making a purchase, filling out a form, or just navigating to another page within the site.
+If someone visits a single page and then hits the back button, they add to the bounce rate.

 A website should serve a purpose for visitors.
 A high bounce rate means that visitors aren’t finding what they’re looking for in the content they’re encountering or aren’t able to easily navigate to what they want.
 Here are some reasons that understanding bounce rates is important:

-Keeping bounce rate low is one key to improving your rankings on Google and increasing conversions.
+Keeping bounce rate low is a key to improving a site’s Google rankings and increasing conversions.

 The average bounce rate is different for different types of business websites.
-Some actions require more time than others.
+Some actions require more time than others, which skews the averages somewhat.
 Here are some average bounce rates according to Custom Media Labs.

 Some web pages have high bounce rates by nature.
 Some high bounce rate examples include contact pages, submission forms, and confirmation pages.
 These pages are meant to have easily accessible information that serves a specific purpose.

 Any company with a website ought to be concerned about how it’s performing.
-If you’re a business owner, whether you have a limited liability company, corporation, or another type of legal entity, your company could likely benefit from having an online presence.
+For a business owner, regardless of whether they have a limited liability company, corporation, or another type of legal entity, an online presence can make a big impact, especially if it’s a good web presence.

-Bounce rate, by definition, describes the standard metric used to calculate when a person visits a web page and does nothing before leaving.
+Bounce rate, by definition, describes the standard metric used to calculate when a person visits a web page and does nothing before leaving the site.

 Recommended articles